Volunteers are the lifeblood of Museums Partnership Reading.

 Volunteers help us make our collections and events more accessible to others.

 Whether you want to greet visitors, help at our special events, or help us tell the fascinating history of Reading Abbey Quarter, we’re dedicated to giving you the best experience possible.
 And we’re always thinking of new ways volunteers can get involved with our programming.

 Obviously with the ongoing Covid pandemic, things are a bit more complicated than they once were.

-Reading Museum and Abbey Quarter is not currently in a position to accommodate any in-person volunteering roles.
+Reading Museum and the Abbey Quarter is not currently in a position to accommodate any in-person volunteering roles.

 But from time to time, there are still opportunities to get involved and be part of our volunteer family.
-We can now offer some opportunities to support ongoing projects in roles that can be carried out remotely.
+We will highlight any roles associated with Reading Museum here..

 To apply to be a volunteer for Museums Partnership Reading, get yourself a cuppa and follow this link to our volunteering platform to complete your volunteer application.